 LFW is remarkable for its variability in all of the aspects of visual appearance mentioned above, which also makes it a challenging benchmark for face verification algorithms.
-Our excellent performance on this benchmark shows that our particular approach to building and using attribute classifiers is, at the very least, adequate; however, how much better could one do?
+Our excellent performance on this benchmark shows that our particular approach to building and using attribute classifiers is, at least, adequate; however, how much better could one do?
 The attribute classifiers we train are currently binary, with continuous outputs approximated by the distance of a sample to the classification boundary.
-One could instead train regressors to directly estimate real-valued attribute outputs with greater accuracy.
+One could instead train regressors to directly estimate realvalued attribute outputs with greater accuracy.
 An upper-bound on the expected accuracy of attribute classification can be found by asking humans to label attributes.
 Thus, replacing the automatic classifier outputs with human labels, we found that accuracy on LFW goes up to 91.86%.
 Going even further, we asked humans to do the entire verification process.
-This experiment revealed the ideal to which automatic algorithms should aspire - 99.20%.
+This experiment revealed the ideal to which automatic algorithms should aspire -99.20%.

-Given the tremendous strides in face recognition performance over the last two decades, in large part due to the introduction of larger and more realistic data sets, we have publicly released two large datasets: FaceTracer, which contains URLs to 15,000 face images and 5,000 attribute labels; and PubFig, which contains URLs to 58,797 images of 200 public figures - politicians and celebrities.
+Given the tremendous strides in face recognition performance over the last two decades, in large part due to the introduction of larger and more realistic data sets, we have publicly released two large datasets: FaceTracer, which contains URLs to 15,000 face images and 5,000 attribute labels; and PubFig, which contains URLs to 59,476 images of 200 public figures - politicians and celebrities.

 Another application of describable visual attributes is image search.
 The ability of current search engines to find images based on facial appearance is limited to images with text annotations.
 Yet, there are many problems with annotation-based image search: the manual labeling of images is time-consuming; the annotations are often incorrect or misleading, as they may refer to other content on a webpage; and finally, the vast majority of images are simply not annotated.
-Figs. 2a and 2b show the results of the query, "smiling asian men with glasses," using a conventional image search engine (Yahoo Image Search, as of November 2010) and our search engine, respectively.
+Figs. 2a and 2b show the results of the query, "smiling asian men with glasses," using a conventional image search engine (Google Image Search, as of July 2009) and our search engine, respectively.
 The difference in quality of search results is clearly visible.
-Yahoo's reliance on text annotations causes it to find some images that have no relevance to the query, while our system returns only the images that match the query.
-In addition, many of the correct results on Yahoo point to stock photography websites, which can afford to manually label their images with keywords - but only because they have collections of a limited size, and they label only the coarsest attributes.
-Clearly, this approach does not scale.
+Google's reliance on text annotations causes it to find images that have no relevance to the query, while our system returns only the images that match the query.